How will I fund my degree?

 We’ve therefore put together a brief guide to the forms of funding available to support you through your degree.

-- Child Dependants Allowance: Students with at least one dependent child can claim £1000 per academic year.
-Importantly, this will not affect your access to child support or other means of funding through your higher education provider or other sources
+- Parental Support: Students with at least one dependent child can claim £2,000 per academic year.
+Importantly, this will not affect your access to child support or other means of funding through your higher education provider or other sources.

 - Travel and Dual Accommodation Expenses: Students who are required to travel to placements as part of their study are eligible for reimbursement of additional travel and accommodation costs.